USS New Mexico (BB-40): 1940–43

 As the prospect of war grew, New Mexico was based at Pearl Harbor, Hawaii, from 6 December 1940 to 20 May 1941.
 She then left Pearl Harbor to join the Atlantic fleet at Norfolk on 16 June for neutrality patrol duty along the Atlantic coast.
 In the Atlantic, she served on three 7- to 14-day "shifts" following destroyers to escort convoys across the Atlantic.
 On 10 December, while headed to Hampton Roads (en route to the west coast after the Japanese attacked Pearl Harbor), she accidentally rammed and sank the U.S. freighter Oregon south of the Nantucket Lightship off Boston Harbor.
+The owner of Oregon sued the federal government for the loss of the ship, but the courts found New Mexico blameless in the collision.
 She managed to reach the Panama Canal by 17 January 1942.

-During an overhaul in May 1942, at the Puget Sound Navy Yard, she had her remaining secondary battery of twelve 5–inch/51 guns removed to make space for more anti-aircraft guns.
+During an overhaul in May 1942, at the Puget Sound Navy Yard, she had her remaining secondary battery of twelve 5–inch/51 guns reduced to either 8 or 6 to make space for more anti-aircraft guns.
 After the overhaul, which was completed on 1 August, she departed San Francisco to Hawaii to prepare for action.
 From 6 December to 22 March 1943, she escorted convoys and transports to the Fiji Islands.
 After that, she patrolled the southwestern Pacific, before returning to Pearl Harbor to get ready for the Aleutian Islands Campaign.
 After her training, on 17 May, she steamed to Adak, which would be her base for the attack on Attu.
 She later participated in the shelling of Kiska on 21 July, which preceded the Japanese evacuation of the island a week later.

 After the Aleutian Islands Campaign, a refit was undertaken at the Puget Sound Navy Yard.
 On 25 October, New Mexico returned to Pearl Harbor to practice for the invasion of the Gilbert Islands.
 On 20 November, while the invasion was under way, she shelled Makin Atoll.
 During the fighting on the islands the ship was tasked with guarding transports at night when they retreated from the islands, providing anti-aircraft fire for the unloading of supplies and troops, and providing screening fire for the aircraft carriers.
 After U.S. troops captured the Gilbert Islands on 5 December, New Mexico returned to Pearl Harbor.